A-Qadeer542/Pipeline-Maintenance-Work-Orders/README.md

 - **Interface-based repositories** (`IWorkOrderRepository`, `ITechnicianRepository`) — makes it straightforward to swap in a mock or a different storage backend without touching the service or UI.

+- **`TStringGrid` over `TDBGrid`** — I deliberately avoided data-aware controls. `TDBGrid` ties the form to a dataset, which means the UI layer ends up knowing about the data layer.
+With a plain `TStringGrid`, the form just receives a list of objects from the service and populates cells.
+No `TDataSource`, no `TDataSet` on the form, no implicit coupling.
+The forms stay thin and testable.

+- **Minimal DFMs** — I stripped out the IDE-generated noise (`PixelsPerInch`, `TextHeight`, default property values) so the committed DFM files only contain what actually matters for the layout.
+Easier to diff, easier to review.

 ## Project layout

 ```